 What is a startup?

 But first things first -

 Let's ensure we are all on the same page regarding what a startup actually is!

 As a startup, we consider a company in the early stage of its development.
-One of the most significant characteristics which distinguish startups from other small businesses is the pace of growth.
+One of the most significant characteristics that distinguish startups from other small businesses is the pace of growth.
 According to Forbes, startup aim to grow with speed.
-Often, it starts to operate with just a basic version of the product, iterating it swiftly, and focusing on increasing the number of users.
+Often, it starts to operate with just a basic version of the product, iterating it swiftly and focusing on increasing the number of users.
 There’s one ultimate goal: win the global market with innovative solutions or services.

 Eric Ries said, “A startup is a human institution designed to create a new product or service under conditions of extreme uncertainty.”
 And this definition gives a glimpse of the mixed blessing that characterizes working at a startup.

 Let’s dive deeper into it; here are three essential challenges to acknowledge before you submit your CV and click “send”.

 At a startup, everything is in the early stages, and there is a lot to discover.
 From testing MVPs and gathering feedback from customers to learning how to recruit the right people.
 Therefore, be ready to implement new ideas and create processes from scratch.

 And it doesn’t stop there.